 Research for Left Foot Forward has shown that bankers will end up making a smaller contribution than some public sector workers like civil servants and teachers.
 The spending review included a 40% nominal cut in the Higher Education budget from £7.1 billion to £4.2bn with the gap to be covered by higher student contributions.
 David Willetts is expected today to formally announce that the public subsidy for arts, humanities, and social science subjects will be scrapped.

 Liberal Democrats have been urged to join Labour in opposing the fee hike and support a time-limited graduate tax.
 The UCU and NUS are organising a demonstration in London next Wednesday against the funding changes.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.